 At this time of writing, Babylon’s Fall was pencilled in for a 2019 release after a very brief showing at E3 2018, but nothing has come of it yet.
-In fact, word on Babylon’s Fall has been very hard to come by in general.
+In fact, word on Babylon’s Fall has been very hard to come by in general, with just a quick showing during a State of Play.
 Perhaps Platinum are spread too thinly with many projects on the go at once, but there’s every chance we will see the game in 2020.

 Metroid Prime 4 | February 31st, 2021

 Developer: Nintendo/Retro Studios Publisher: Nintendo Platform(s): Switch